There is no getting away from it, Ireland is an expensive country both to visit and to live in.

 What Stuff Costs in Ireland

-These prices are current as of July 2008.
-Prices are averages, and generally Dublin is more expensive than the rest of the country.
+These prices are current as of July 2014.
+Prices are averages, and generally Dublin is more expensive than the rest of the country, a petrol station shop more expensive than a supermarket.
 These figures are from all over the place, but all from sources we consider reliable.